njtierney/treezy/README.md

 Known issues
 ============

-treezy is in a VERY beta stage at the moment, so please use with caution.
-Here are a few things to keep in mind
+treezy is in a beta stage at the moment, so please use with caution.
+Here are a few things to keep in mind:

--   The functions **have not been made compatible with GBM**, but this is on the cards.
-This was initially written for some old code which used gbm.
+-   The functions **have not been made compatible with Gradient Boosted Machines**, but this is on the cards.
+This was initially written for some old code which used gbm.step
 -   The partial dependence plots have not been tested, and were initially intended for use with gbm.step, as in the [elith et al. paper](https://cran.r-project.org/web/packages/dismo/vignettes/brt.pdf)

 Future work